pifroggi/vs_align/README.md

 Speed/Quality tradeoff in the range 1-4, with higher meaning finer more stable alignment up to a subpixel level.
 Higher is slower and requires more VRAM.
 2 or 3 works great in most cases.

 __*`wide_search`* (optional)__
 Enables a larger search radius at the cost of speed.
-When set to True completely different crops like 4:3 and 16:9, sheering, and rotations up to 45° can be aligned.
+When set to True completely different crops like 4:3 and 16:9, shearing, and rotations up to 45° can be aligned.
 Recommended if the misalignment is larger than about 20 pixel.

 __*`lq_input`* (optional)__
 Enables better handling for low-quality input clips.
 When set to True general shapes are prioritized over high-frequency details like noise, grain, or compression artifacts by averaging the warping across a small area.
 Also fixes an issue sometimes noticeable in 2D animation, where lines can get slightly thicker/thinner due to warping.